 Large car park at the rear of the hall

-We also work closely with local schools to ensure your child is well prepared for that big step of starting school.
+We also work closely with local schools to ensure your child is well prepared for the next stage of their learning journey.

 All children benefit greatly from being included in the preschool as it encourages the development of helpful and caring behaviour.